Acela: Second-generation trainsets

-On August 26, 2016, then-Vice President Joe Biden announced a $2.45 billion federal loan package to pay for new equipment for the Acela Express service, as well as upgrades to the NEC.
+On August 26, 2016, then–Vice President Joe Biden announced a $2.45 billion federal loan package to pay for new equipment for the Acela Express service, as well as upgrades to the NEC.
 The loans will finance 28 Avelia Liberty trainsets that will be built by Alstom in Hornell and Rochester, New York, and will replace the existing fleet of twenty Acela trainsets.

-The fleet expansion will allow for hourly New York-Boston service all day and half-hourly New York-Washington service at peak hours.
+The fleet expansion will allow for hourly New York–Boston service all day and half-hourly New York–Washington service at peak hours.
 The new trainsets will be longer, have 386 seats compared to 304 on Acela Express (a 27% increase) and will feature active tilt technology that will initially allow service to operate at 160 mph (260 km/h) and would allow for 186 mph service if proposed infrastructure improvements are completed.

 The new trains were expected to be phased in between 2021 and 2022, after which the current fleet was to be retired.
-Trains are now expected to enter passenger service in late 2023 or early 2024.
+In December 2024, Amtrak updated the trainsets' announced release date to "spring 2025", which was revised a second time to "coming soon" after the spring season ended.
+On August 7, 2025, Amtrak announced that the new trains would enter service on August 28, 2025.